 There’s nothing like being in a cathedral constructed of tall trees and wide sky, deep blue and star-studded.
 The gentle grassy slope of the Amphitheatre gives way to a mosh-pit the size of a football field, with space for 25,000 to enjoy outdoor concerts and ceremony under the stars.
 The Amphi is home to our Welcome Ceremony, four nights of fantastic feature concerts a New Year’s extravaganza and the annual Fire Event.
 Two bars – the Amphi and True North – mean that you’ll be well refreshed if you plan on staying up here for the night.

-Atelier is Artisania’s home of gourmet life drawing, pressed metal making and wine and watercolour.
+Atelier is Artisania’s home of printmaking, life drawing, screen printing and book altering.

-The Children’s Festival’s craft workshop hub is where a plethora of activities abound including costume creating, candle decorating, sock puppet creations, storytelling and many more activities turning nothing into a wonderful something.
+The Children’s Festival’s craft workshop hub is where a plethora of activities abound including bags, calendars, lavender eye pillows, junk robots, caps, storytelling and many more activities turning nothing into a wonderful something.

-Pick up a cup of herbal tea and head to the Blue Lotus, nestled in a beautiful shady creek-side grove – the Festival’s home of wellness and healing.
+Pick up a cup of herbal tea and head to the Blue Lotus, nestled in a beautiful shady creekside grove- the Festival’s home of wellness and healing.
 Talks, workshops and forums invite conversation from some of Australia’s premier practitioners and open the door for involvement.
-The Blue Lotus hosts meditation in motion, and then by night dance and out-there musical chanting and meditation experiences.
+The Blue Lotus hosts meditation in motion – and then by night dance and out-there musical chanting, dance and meditation experiences.
 The Blue Lotus is a venue for adventures of the heart, mind and soul.
 BYO yoga mat and water to all yoga classes.
 All sessions before 8:30AM are available for Season Campers only.

-Nestled snugly into a natural amphitheatre, Bluestown is a jewel, a hideaway dance shack to sweat it out with soloists, new bands, old bands, up and comings, and International super-stars – it’s all brands of the Blues in a smokin’ hot venue, and home to Jack’s Bar.
+Nestled snugly into a natural amphitheatre, Bluestown is a jewel, a hideaway dance shack to sweat it out with soloists, new bands, old bands, up and comings, and International super-stars – it’s all brands of the Blues in a smokin’ hot venue, and home to a great bar, too.

-Settle in for hands on craft and art activity – with sandal making, tiny gardens, print design and wildlife drawing!
+Settle in for hands on craft and art activity – with clay beads, book binding, body art and marionette making.

 This Children’s Festival venue hosts plate-spinning, diablo, acro-balancing, tightropes, performance circus and more.

-Circus returns with more seats, more splendour and more spectacle in Cirque, a giant circus tent rising proudly just inside the gates to the Festival – and also returning in a special home just to the side, circus’s wingman, Rumpel, our favourite fool.
+Circus returns with more seats, more splendour and more spectacle in Cirque, a giant circus tent rising proudly just inside the gates to the Festival – and this year some sweet sounds from the accompanying bar – The Jumble.

 Woodford’s tradition of participation comes alive in the festival’s cracking public house, the Coopers Bar.
 Tunes and songs ring out, beckoning Woodfordians to gather their instruments, limber up the vocal chords and join the fray.
 From foot-tapping Celtic tunes to good old-time and bluegrass standards; rollicking sea shanties to Beatles hits, there’s something for everyone in these acoustic sessions.
 Use the Music Instrument Cloakroom (MIC) to store your instruments while on site, for a small fee.

-From yoga to folkloric dance through to cultural dance parties every night, the Dance Hall is the place to go to get physical – let’s hear your body talk.
+From yoga to folkloric dance through to cultural dance parties every night, the Dancehall is the place to go to get physical – let’s hear your body talk.
 Listen with your feet and hear other languages translated into a myriad of dance possibilities through workshops, performances and concerts.
-Indigenous Australian, Hip Hop, Balkan, Ritual Dance, English Vintage Dance, Salsa and a variety of Indian dance workshops will prepare you for dance events that offer a dance/show experience guaranteed to have you swing, saunter, samba and salsa your way through your six days.
+Indonesian, Hip Hop, Balkan, Ritual Dance, English Vintage Dance, Salsa and a variety of Indian dance workshops will prepare you for dance events that offer a dance/show experience guaranteed to have you swing, saunter, samba and salsa your way through your six days.

 Sculpt the earth into pots, cups, or decorative pieces that are yours to keep in wheel thrown pottery workshops.

-Nearly 50 years on from John and Yoko Lennon’s ground-breaking Montreal Bed-In for Peace, it’s time to raise the banner for peace once more.
-Carrying on the work of late, great Brisbane rock writer Ritchie Yorke, John and Yoko’s confidant and peace envoy for their War is Over Campaign, Embedding Peace want to reach a new generation of peace activists and give them the encouragement and tools to really Give Peace A Chance.
+Celebrating 50 years on from John and Yoko Lennon’s ground-breaking Montreal Bed-In for Peace, it’s time to raise the message of collective consciousness, standing together: “people power”.
+Carrying on the work of late, great Brisbane rock writer Ritchie Yorke – John and Yoko’s confidant and peace envoy for their War is Over Campaign 1970.
+Embedding Peace want to reach a new generation of peace activists and give them the encouragement and tools to build a better future and really Give Peace A Chance.